mozilla/moz-sql-parser/tests/README.md

 Moz SQL Parser Tests
 ====================

 The parser is not complete!

-Please help by adding a test, and then altering the grammar to pass that test.
+**March 2017** - Added a number of test cases, most of which are missing the expected JSON parse tree, so they fail.

 ## Running Tests